sjkoelle/montlake/README.md

 # montlake 🛶
-Welcome to Montlake: tools for geometric data analysis.
+Welcome to montlake: tools for geometric data analysis.
 It contains group lasso and basis pursuit algorithms for parametric manifold learning and interfacing code for computing interpoint distances, planar angles, and torsions.
+It uses embedding and geometry components of the megaman package.

 # Installation